Tamang-Suvam/RedwingDataVisualization/README.md

 # RedwingDataVisualization

-This is the notebook for the data visualization task.
+This is the notebook for the data visualization task written in Python programming language.